 This field determines which types of errors will cause the system to halt.
 Configuration options: [All Errors] [No Error] [All but Keyboard] [All but Disk/Keyboard]

 Installed Memory [XXX MB]

-This display-only field displays the amount of conventional memory detected by the system during bootup.
+This field displays the amount of conventional memory detected by the system during bootup.
 You do not need to make changes to this field.
+This is a display only field.

 4.4 Advanced Menu